AlbertoCuadra/Personal_Website/content/post/post4/index.md

 ## Why Did I Create This?

 As a researcher, reference management is a critical yet often time-consuming task.
-One aspect I found particularly useful when writing my articles and notes in `LaTeX` is the ability to include the DOIs of the  articles cited for easy access from the manuscript.
+One aspect I found particularly useful when writing my articles and notes in `LaTeX` is the ability to include the DOIs of the cited articles in the manuscript for easy access.
 However, when I download the `.bib` file from Google Scholar, the DOIs are often missing and the manual search for them proved to be a real headache.
 To save time and enhance efficiency, I decided to automate the process and share this tool with you all.

 ## Prerequisites